-Line managers must ensure that, as part of the induction process, new starters familiarise themselves with this Data Protection Policy, the Government Security Classifications and with associated policies and procedures and complete any data protection and information security training relevant to their role.
+Line managers must ensure that, as part of the induction process, new starters and those returning to post, familiarise themselves with this Data Protection Policy, the Government Security Classifications and with associated policies and procedures.
+They must also ensure such individuals within their responsibility complete any data protection and information security training relevant to their role.

 On termination or suspension of employment or contracts, managers are responsible for making arrangements to ensure that access to computer systems and buildings is ceased in order to ensure the protection of data and information.